 Venice is a city explored on foot, but, if you reach it by car, you should keep in mind that parking in the city is not easy.
 In fact, there are no free parking spaces, so you will have to leave your vehicle in a paid parking lot close to the city.
 On the occasion of a major event (such as the Carnival), it is also advisable to book a parking space well in advance.

 In Venice, there are several public and private health facilities.
-In Piazza San Marco, there is also a medicine clinic for Italian and foreign tourists, open from 08:00 to 20:00 during summer.
+In Piazza San Marco, there is also a medical clinic for Italian and foreign tourists, open from 08:00 to 20:00 during the summer.